 Have you noticed the size of our refrigerators in North America?
 They’re massive!
 My daughter recently returned from a three month exchange to France and one of the things she commented on was, well the awesome food, no surprise there, but also their tiny fridges.
 If you’ve visited anyone in Europe you may have noticed this.
 They buy fresh ingredients often and where dressings and sauces are used, they are simple and homemade.
 No need for huge refrigerators to store dozens of bottles and jars.
 Well those classic homemade recipes can easily be converted to gluten free sauces.
 It’s true we’re set up a little differently here, especially those of us in the suburbs.
 We can’t just walk across the street to the bakery, next door to the cheese maker and then up the street to the produce stand.
 Things are more spread out and we need to use our cars to get to where the food is, usually the supermarket.
 And that’s become massive too!
 But still, we could take a lesson and simplify a just a bit.

 I used to be intimidated by the idea of making my own sauces.
-Sure, gluten free gravy from a roast is pretty easy, but like me, you may be surprised to find that with a few simple techniques and a fresh herb or two you can throw together killer gluten free pan jus to top those chops or simmer a beautiful deeply flavourful velouté while the rest of the meal cooks.
+Sure, gluten free gravy from a roast is pretty easy, but like me, you may be surprised to find that with a few simple techniques and a fresh herb or two you can easily make lots of gluten free sauces that will be far more flavourful and healthier than anything from a bottle.
+You can throw together killer gluten free pan jus to top those chops or simmer a beautiful deeply flavourful velouté while the rest of the meal cooks.
 Once that happens, it will be like the heavens have opened up and you’ll banish those bottles from your refrigerator never to return.

-One of the easiest and tastiest way to top off any meat dish is to make a gluten free gravy from the bits in the bottom of the pan that you cook the meat in.
+This gluten free sauce is one of the easiest and tastiest ways to top off any meat dish.
+Simply stir up a gluten free gravy from the bits in the bottom of the pan that you cook the meat in.
 Whether it’s a roast like beef, chicken or turkey, or a simple pan fried pork chop or meat balls, it’s basically the same technique.
 Simply remove the meat from the pan and set it aside.
 Add half a diced onion to the pan and stir it around.
 This will “deglaze” the pan, picking up all those wonderful meaty flavours.
 Next you can add a half cup of red or white wine and let it simmer for a minute or two if you like but this is optional.
 Then add chicken or beef stock.
 One to two cups is fine for a small family meal, more if you’re cooking for a bigger crowd.
 Here is where you can play with herbs a bit.
 I like a little fresh thyme.
 Rosemary is nice too, or toss in a bay leaf but this is optional.
 Let it simmer for a bit to bring out the flavour.
 If you like the consistency, serve as is, or you can thicken it up with a bit of cornstarch.
 Just add a heaping teaspoon to a bit of water and stir to dissolve, then add to your gravy.
 Taste it and adjust the seasoning with salt and pepper.
-Strain your perfect gluten free gravy and serve.
+Strain your perfect gluten free sauce and serve.

-This naturally gluten free sauce is really nice on almost any type of fish from haddock or tilapia to salmon or trout.
+This naturally gluten free sauce is the perfect tart and tangy topper to almost any type of fish from haddock or tilapia to salmon or trout.
 Think of it like tartar sauce only way better.

 1 c mayonnaise